CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * Separate your query into multiple lines.
 * Capitalize keywords such as "WHERE, HAVING, SELECT" for better readability.
 * Use "AS" to rename columns when needed for a prettier display.
-* Choose either cammel-case or underscore when naming objects, but never both.
+* Use underscore when naming tables/columns with multiple words in them.
-*
+* Avoid giving the same name for both the table and a column.
 #### What layers can you name in a simple web application?
 * Front-end (What happens on the user's computer.)
 * Back-end (What happens on the server's side.)